team5735/SoftwareTrainingDocs/style-guide.md

 Use factory commands if reasonable: e.g. upStopCommand Longer, more sophisticated commands go in their own class.
 Don't prefix commands with their subsystem (but do use a Command suffix.
 Separate constants files.
-Formatting: use clang-format! its .clang-format file defined in the repo.
+Formatting: use clang-format!
+Its .clang-format file defined in the repo.
 Commented code stinks.
 Use DoubleSections and BooleanSections and TunableNumbers and and and...
 Use "topic" branches, have a trunk dev branch, and main is a release/stable/competition branch.